-The Search tab enables you to search for words in the Help system and locate topics containing those words.
+• Search: Allows you to search for words in the Help system and locate topics containing those words.
 Full-text searching looks through every word in the online Help to find matches.
 When the search is completed, a list of topics is displayed so you can select a specific topic to view.

-Reading User Guides
+1.1.8 Reading User Guides

-Libero SoC includes online manuals.
-The online manuals are in PDF format and available from Libero SoC Start Menu.
-Note that PDF files are for printing and viewing offline; use the online help to view user support on your workstation.
+Libero SoC manuals are in PDF format and available from Libero SoC Start Menu.
+You must have Adobe Acrobat Reader or similar PDF viewer to open and view the PDF user guides.

+Note: PDF files are for printing and viewing offline; use the online help to view user support on your workstation.

 From the Start menu, choose All Programs > Microsemi > Libero SoC > Libero SoC Reference Manuals.
-You must have Adobe Acrobat Reader or similar PDF viewer to open and view the PDF user guides.

-Viewing PDF Files on Linux

-You may need to set your LINUX_PDFREADER variable such that it enables a PDF viewer.
-For example: setenv LINUX_PDFREADER /usr/bin/kpdf
+If viewing PDF files on Linux, you may need to set your $LINUX\PDFREADER$ variable to enable a PDF viewer.
+For example:

+setenv LINUX\PDFREADER /usr/bin/kpdf